dxw/playbook/guides/being-a-tech-lead-at-dxw.md

 A lot of those points overlap to various degrees with things a delivery lead or product manager do.
-The relationship between the tech lead and the people in those roles is very important.
+The relationship between the tech lead and the people in those roles is important.
 Addressing issues with team processes is a lot easier when done together with the delivery lead.
 Ensuring the team understands the domain and that developers are included early enough in story planning should be done with the help of the product manager.